-This Eurojackpot lottery review is intended to provide some insights and information about the lotto game that is opening for business.
+This Eurojackpot lottery review is intended to provide some insights and information about the lotto game that is just opening for business.
 The new European lottery is named Eurojackpot, it is a combination lottery which hosts its first draw on Friday 23.
 March 2012.
-Similarly structured as the world famous EuroMillions, Eurojackpot lottery sees a number of countries on the continent taking part, pooling funds and thereby contributing to building jackpot funds that players and fans of lottery will surely take notice of.
+Similarly structured as the world famous EuroMillions, Eurojackpot lottery sees a number of countries on the European continent taking part, pooling funds and thereby contributing to building jackpot funds that players and fans of lottery will surely take notice of.

 The origins of Euro jackpot lotto can be traced back to a meeting between various influential people associated with lotteries in many countries of Europe.
 They met up in November 2011 to discuss the possibility of joining forces to create a new European cooperation lottery.